• Skip to main content

 For clarity, I didn't actually cook the stew inside the pumpkin.
 I cooked it on the stovetop and then ladled it into a roasted pumpkin for presentation's sake.

-However, you could surely heat it up inside the pumpkin if need be.
+However, you could surely heat it up inside the pumpkin if you wanted to.
 That said a regular bowl works just as well for serving this delicious peanut butter-inspired soup.
 No pumpkin bowl is needed. 🙂

-I've added chicken for my meat-loving family but this could easily be made into a meatless meal that would satisfy even the hungriest of bellies.
-Serve this in a roasted pumpkin for an unforgettable seasonal presentation!
+I've added chicken for my meat-loving family, but this could easily be made into a meatless meal (swap out vegetable broth for the chicken broth) that would satisfy even the hungriest of appetites.

 Serve this Peanut Butter, Chicken and Pumpkin Stew Recipe in a roasted pumpkin for drama and presentation.